christosgalano/WordPress-on-Azure/Readme.md

 ## General

-Purpose of this repository is to show how can someone host, monitor and test a WordPress site by utilizing Azure, Bicep and GitHub.
+The purpose of this repository is to show how someone can host, monitor, and test a WordPress site by utilizing Azure, Bicep, and GitHub.

 ## Guideline (also available in Wiki)